alastria/DOME-blockchain_connector-dlt_interface/README.md

 - Put the secret to be used to generate the cookies in the `.env` file.
 - Create the Docker image of the component by using the Dockerfile at the root directory of the project.
 - Execute the image in a docker container.
-- The REST API will be available at http://localhost:8080/
+- The REST API will be available at `http://localhost:8080/`

 ## Installation using the Docker image
-- Get the docker image from https://quay.io/repository/digitelts/dlt-adapter
+- Get the docker image from `https://quay.io/repository/digitelts/dlt-adapter`
-- Run the docker image in a container after setting all the env variables in the `.env` file as commented before.
+- Run the docker image in a container indicating the `.env` file after setting all the env variables in the `.env` file as commented before.
+- The REST API will be available at `http://localhost:8080/`

+## Installation using the Helm Chart
+- Set all the env variables in the `.env` file as commented before.
+- Create a configmap with the `.env` file using kubectl: `kubectl create configmap dlt-adapter-env-config --from-env-file=../.env`
+- Install the Helm Chart with `helm install dlt-adapter dlt-adapter --values dlt-adapter/values.yml`
-- The REST API will be available at http://localhost:8080/
+- The REST API will be available at `http://localhost:8080/`

 # License
 - [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)